LuciCrack/Momentum/README.md

 ATTRIBUTIONS

-Testing level:
+Testing level

-    "Parkour" (https://skfb.ly/oLUAO) by kprzl is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
+* "Parkour" (https://skfb.ly/oLUAO) by kprzl is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

-    Original model has not been modified.
+* Original model has not been modified.